Problems in healthcare much bigger than one rock star can solve alone: expertSubmitted by editor2 on Mon, 13/11/2017 - 14:36

 Prachatai talked with Sureerat Treemanka from the People's Health Systems Movement about the current problems of the public healthcare system, how it is under threat from the current military government, and how it can be improved.

 -Toon Bodyslam’s run is a typical phenomenon in Thai society.
 Thai people like to donate.
 They just want there to be someone do the work for donations.
 It fits with the behaviour of Thai society but if you ask if money that’s been given can solve the problem, it can’t because the system is larger than that.
-You get 60-70 million for Bang Saphan Hospital, it may be able to buy medicine and equipment but it can’t buy doctors of find doctors to go there.
+You get 60-70 million for Bang Saphan Hospital, it may be able to buy medicine and equipment but it can’t buy doctors or find doctors to go there.
 Bang Saphan has the same problems.
-The capitation rate of 3,000 baht should be increased a little to 35,000.
+The capitation rate of 3,000 baht should be increased a little to 3,500.
 It may need 25 billion baht more.
 No matter how far Toon runs, it won’t reach 25 billion.

 -[The military government’s attitude towards public healthcare] is conceptually undermining of the provision of health insurance as welfare that the state provides for all.
 It is the opposite of providing welfare just for certain target groups.
 Universal welfare is provided for everyone regardless whether they are poor or rich.
 It is basic welfare for human beings.
 It is not about poverty, but must be provided to everyone no matter who they are.